Szeged: Association football

+Speedway

+Motorcycle speedway has had a long association with the city.
+The first track was at the SZEAC athletics stadium (also known as the Felső Tisza-parti Stadion or Városi stadion), which was located where the Pick Aréna is today.
+The venue hosted finals of the Hungarian Individual Speedway Championship.

+From 1978, the Volán speedway club moved to a new track built on Napos út at Béke telepi.
+This venue held important events, including qualifying rounds of the Speedway World Championship in 1983 and 1984 and a qualifying round of the Speedway World Team Cup in 1988 and 1990.
+The track closed, partly because of noise issues in a residential area, resulting in the speedway moving out of the city, 25 kilometres west, near to Mórahalom (46°10′14″N 19°54′49″E).

 Main sights

 Politics

 The current mayor of Szeged is László Botka (Association for Szeged).

 The local Municipal Assembly, elected at the 2019 local government elections, is made up of 33 members (1 Mayor, 23 Individual constituencies MEPs and 9 Compensation List MEPs) divided into this political parties and alliances:

 List of mayors

 List of City Mayors from 1990:

 Media

 The city offers a wide range of media – television and radio stations, and print and online newspapers.